 - Posterolateral is most common rotational dislocation

-This classification is based on pattern of ligamentous involvement in knee dislocation.
+This classification is based on the pattern of ligamentous involvement in the knee dislocation.
 Four major ligament stabilizers are the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL) and the posterolateral corner [PLC].

 Posterolateral corner contains many dynamic and static stabilizers.

 All the four are disrupted in about 11% of cases.